chennas/ourfamilyfacebook/README.md

 # ourfamilyfacebook
-A great platform to re-unite with your family know each other
+A great platform to re-unite with your family and know each other